kometolabs/ai-sdk-comparison/README.md

 In this repo, you can find the same CLI AI assistant implemented with different AI frameworks, such as Vercel AI SDK, Firebase Genkit, Langchain.js.

-The same provider and model (Anthropic Claude Sonnet 3.5) is used in all examples for better comparison.
+The same provider and model (Anthropic Claude Sonnet 3.5) is used in all examples just for better comparison.

 ## Installation